-The CONNECTICUT PUBLIC INTEREST LAW JOURNAL is a student-run, scholarly journal that publishes works by professors, judges, practitioners, and students.
-The JOURNAL’S publications are subjected to a rigorous editorial process designed to sharpen and strengthen substance, tone, and accuracy.
+The Connecticut Public Interest Journal (CPILJ) is a student-run, scholarly journal that publishes works by professors, judges, practitioners, and students.
+CPILJ's publications are subjected to a rigorous editorial process designed to sharpen and strengthen substance, tone, and accuracy.

-The JOURNAL'S primary purpose is to further the discussion of the legal aspects of public interest interest issues, and especially those confronting under-represented individuals.
-The JOURNAL is a forum for such intellectual discussion and is a force for change and progress.
+CPILJ's primary purpose is to further the discussion of the legal aspects of public interest interest issues, and especially those confronting under-represented individuals.
+CPILJ is a forum for such intellectual discussion and is a force for change and progress.